Sorry, you need to enable JavaScript to visit this website.

 Changes in the admission procedure

-From 2024, there were some changes in the admission procedure.
-The aim was to provide universities more autonomy in the admission procedure.
+From 2023/2024, there were some changes in the admission procedure.
+The aim was to provide universities with more autonomy in the admission procedure.
 The new rules are as follows

 • the university can draw up its own list of secondary school subjects for which it requires grades or final exams (earlier it was a centrally determined list),

-• the universities decide on the points that can be obtained for extracurricular activities, such as entrance exam, art competitions, work experience, competence tests, sport competitions, equal opportunities (the points for these activities were also set centrally),
+• the universities decide on the points that can be obtained for extracurricular activities, such as entrance exams, art competitions, work experience, competence tests, sports competitions, equal opportunities (the points for these activities were also set centrally),

 • there is no uniform minimum score, but the universities themselves will decide on the minimum score that must be achieved for certain degree programmes (they can even decide not to set a minimum score).

-The Educational Authority (Oktatási Hivatal) will be the responsible authority for the administration so the management remains centralized.
+The Educational Authority (Oktatási Hivatal) is the responsible authority for the administration so the management remains centralized.

 Statistics for higher education attainment

-Based on statistics from previous years, the number of students enrolled in higher education has remained the same over the years.
-The proportion of students enrolled has risen slightly since 2017.
-The figures below show the number of students enrolled in higher education each year, including state-funded and fee-paying programmes as well as students participating in the supplementary entrance procedure:
+Based on statistics from previous years, the rate of students enrolled in higher education has remained the same over the years.
+The above report shows the number of students enrolled in higher education each year, including state-funded and fee-paying programmes as well as students participating in the supplementary entrance procedure.

 The impact of the students' socio-economic background on student performance